 Vaccines and their continued development will play a critical role.
 The development and their subsequent roll-out has been highly impressive, however, testing will also need to play a key role.
 In my view this should be a combination of point of care antigen/PCR testing and neutralising antibody testing.
 This will provide a pragmatic and cost-effective solution and allow us to get back to a degree of normality.

 Abingdon Health will be assessing how antibody testing can be used to unlock economies safely and conveniently for the public.
-In a series of blog posts in the coming weeks covering travel, events, workplaces and self-testing, we will demonstrate how antibody testing will be central to this.
-We’ll begin with the travel industry, as follows.
+In a series of blog posts covering travel, events, workplaces and antibody status, we will demonstrate how antibody testing will be central to this.

 Antibody testing for travel – Safer, cheaper and more convenient